 Summary and discussion

 The impact of inner-core tropical cyclone observations from aircraft on analyses of high-resolution vortex structure is investigated through the use of NOAA/AOML/HRD’s EnKF-based data assimilation system, HEDAS.
-83 cases from years 2008-2011 are considered.
-With the exception of two Hilary (2011) cases in the East Pacific basin, all cases are observed in the Atlantic basin.
+83 cases (20 individual tropical cyclones) from the years 2008-2011 are considered.
+With the exception of two Hilary (2011) cases in the eastern North Pacific basin, all cases are observed in the Atlantic basin.
 Observed intensity ranges from tropical depression to category-4 hurricane, with most cases falling into tropical storm category.

 HEDAS assimilates available observations from NOAA P-3, G-IV, and/or Air Force Reserve flights in one-hour intervals.
 Among the 83 cases processed, 5 assimilation cycles (4 hours of cycling) is the most frequently encountered length of assimilation period.
-Assimilated observation types include Doppler radar wind superobs, temperature and zonal/meridional wind speed at flight level and from dropsondes, and SFMR 10-m wind speed.
-Among these observation types, Doppler wind superobs are the most numerous and comprise about one order of magnitude greater number of observations assimilated than the other types; flight-level, dropsonde, and SFMR.
+Assimilated observation types include aircraft Doppler radar wind superobs, temperature and zonal/meridional wind speed from aircraft flight level measurements and deployed dropsondes, and SFMR 10-m wind speed retrievals.
+Among these observation types, Doppler wind superobs are the most numerous and comprise about one order of magnitude greater number of observations assimilated than the other types of aircraft data (flight-level, dropsonde, and SFMR).
 Conversely, the number of Doppler wind superobs assimilated exhibits a greater dependence on intensity, with more observations assimilated in strongest hurricanes, while other observation types exhibit much smaller dependence on intensity.

 Observation space diagnostics reveal some under-dispersiveness in the HEDAS ensemble, especially for Doppler wind speed observations.
 Although this is a similar finding to A12, one important difference between the HEDAS implementation here and that in A12 is that, unlike A12, no covariance inflation is applied for the real-data cases presented here.
 Therefore, it is inferred that what is lost in ensemble variability from not applying any covariance inflation is gained from using the GFS/EnKF analysis ensemble perturbations at the cold start rather than the operational GFS ensemble perturbations that were used in A12.
 The remaining ensemble spread deficiency is likely due to model error that is not accounted for in the forecast ensemble.
 Covariance inflation techniques may have limited success in ameliorating this shortcoming.
 This was also demonstrated by A12, where the application of various covariance inflation techniques reduced but not totally eliminated the spread deficiency.

-When compared to the best track, the assimilation of inner-core aircraft observations by HEDAS produces generally very good analyses with respect to position and intensity.
+When compared to the best track, the assimilation of inner-core aircraft observations by HEDAS produces generally robust analyses with respect to position and intensity.
 A mean position error of 38 km is obtained, which exhibits dependence on intensity: In weaker cases, greater position errors are observed, likely both because the wind-position correlations are expected to be weaker due to weaker radial gradients and because center finding itself becomes more uncertain.
 As for intensity, 10-m maximum wind speed exhibits a mean error of -1.1 m s-1 that is not statistically significant at 95% confidence level due to the large uncertainty associated with this intensity parameter.
 Meanwhile, a much smaller variability in minimum sea level pressure renders the 3.7 hPa mean error (under-estimation of intensity) statistically significant.
 The tangential wind speed also exhibits similar indications of statistically significant intensity under-estimation through both its azimuthally averaged maximum (-4.0 m s-1 mean error) and its wavenumber-0 amplitude (-2.4 m s-1 mean error).
 Regardless, all of these indicators of intensity of the primary circulation exhibit strong correlations with their observed counterparts: Linear regression analysis reveals variance explained values that vary in the range of 87-97% for all cases considered.